by John W. Ritenbaugh

 They would have been truly inhuman not to be impressed with God's overpowering presence on the mount.
 Moses, however, shows that they were so overwhelmed and fearful that they refused to hear any more of God's voice beyond His presentation of the Ten Commandments.
 The remainder of the terms were given solely to Moses as their representative.

 When Moses returned to Israel's camp from the mount, they very quickly accepted the covenant's full terms.
-It is difficult to tell in the text how long it was until it was ratified, but the impression is that it was indeed a short time.
+It is difficult to tell in the text how much time passed until it was ratified, but our impression is that it was indeed a short time.
 The people's quick acceptance seems to indicate that they were largely oblivious to what they were binding themselves.

 This is not to say that their agreement was not in their best interests.
 The covenant was a terrifically good deal for them—they could hardly lose!
 It was a wonderful agreement with benefits for them at every turn.
 Because they stood to gain so much, they must have been grinning from ear to ear!

 However, subsequent history reveals that they greatly overestimated their own ability to live by the terms of the covenant.
-The flip side of this is that they vastly underestimated the difficulty of the way.
+The flip side is that they vastly underestimated the difficulty of the way.

 The Difficult Transition from Slave to Free